chainbound/apollo/ROADMAP.md

         can take disproportionate amounts of time and thus block the program from collecting more data.
         - Fixed with "go.uber.org/ratelimit" package.
 We can now define a max number of requests per second.
   - [x] Working DB output
   - [ ] Ability to call methods when logs occur, and not just at a random interval.
 This would make it easier for some use cases.
-The DSL syntax will be defining a method block inside of an event block
+The DSL syntax will be defining a method block inside of an event block.
+NOTE: method calls are at the block level (happen at the
+  **end** of a block, while events are on the transaction level)
   - [ ] Filter lists
       - Example: when one of these evaluates to `false`, don't proceed to `transform` or `save`.
 This should also be a top-level block.